-- All students must take Hist 501, 502, 503, 505, 506, 507, and 520.
+- All students must take HIST 520.

-- With prior written approval from the graduate coordinator, a student may take up to six hours of related non-history courses.
+- With prior written approval from the graduate coordinator, a student may take up to six hours of related non-history graduate courses.

-Thesis Option - 36 s.h.
+Thesis Option - 30 s.h.

-Non-Thesis Option - 36 s.h.
+Non-Thesis Option - 30 s.h.

 The History Department requires that all students enrolled in the M.A. program maintain the level of academic progress described in the Admissions Requirement section.
-In addition to University requirements, beginning with the Fall 1995 semester, any student entering the History graduate program who receives a second C in his/her degreee program is automatically suspended from the program.
+In addition to University requirements, beginning with the Fall 1995 semester, any student entering the History graduate program who receives a second C in his/her degree program is automatically suspended from the program.
 A student suspended on this basis must petition the Department's Chairperson and graduate faculty for reinstatement.